 A diversely experienced conductor, performer and educator, Brian Edward Dowdy begins his first season as Artistic Director and Principal Conductor of the Minnesota Philharmonic Orchestra in the 2017-18 season.
 He is also the newly appointed Artistic Director and Principal Conductor of the St. Cloud Symphony Orchestra and former Artistic Director of the Mississippi Valley Orchestra.
 In May 2017, Dowdy completed his doctoral studies at the University of Minnesota, where he was a James Sample Fellow, director of Campus Orchestras and Summer Orchestra conductor.

 Catherine joined the MPO in 2012 and was the soloist on the Violin Concerto by Samuel Coleridge-Taylor in 2019 and on Tzigane by Maurice Ravel in 2016.
-Highlights from her current performance season range from playing violin with the rock band Hanson at the State Theater to presenting a Black History Month recital at the All God’s Children Thursday’s Table.
+Recent performance highlights range from playing violin with the rock band Hanson at the State Theater to presenting a Black History Month recital at the All God’s Children Thursday’s Table.
 She has been concertmaster and guest concertmaster of various choral/orchestral ensembles in the Twin Cities metro, and she is currently a first violinist in the Exultate Chamber Orchestra.

 Catherine also plays in the Metamorphosis Duo with MPO associate concertmaster, Joe Dolson.
 Their repertoire includes violin duos by diverse artists such as Violet Archer, Bela Bartok, Victoria Bond, Paul Hindemith, Jean-Marie Leclair, Ignatius Sancho, Maddalena Laura Sirmen, and the Cure.